Srijan1683/BookReader/README.md

 ## How It Works

-1. The user uploads a PDF or TXT file in `webapp.py`.
-2. `main.py` starts the document-to-slides pipeline.
+1. Document ingestion: the user uploads 1 of 2 supported formats, PDF or TXT, in `webapp.py`, and `main.py` starts the document-to-slides pipeline.
-3. `src/utils.py` reads PDF pages and extracts the table of contents.
+2. TOC extraction: `src/utils.py` reads the uploaded document and extracts table-of-contents entries.
-4. `src/segmentor.py` groups page content by chapter and heading.
+3. Chapter segmentation: `src/segmentor.py` groups document content into 2 chunk levels: chapters and headings.
-5. `src/slide_generator.py` asks OpenRouter to create Markdown slide content.
+4. Slide generation: `src/slide_generator.py` asks OpenRouter to create structured Markdown slide summaries for each heading chunk, with the prompt requesting 2 to 4 study slides.
-6. If API access fails and fallback is enabled, local heuristic slides are generated instead.
+5. If API access is unavailable and fallback is enabled, local heuristic slide generation is used for offline operation.
-7. The Streamlit UI displays the deck, enables chat, and offers a PowerPoint download.
+6. The Streamlit UI displays the deck, scopes chat to 1 active slide section, and offers 1 downloadable `.pptx` PowerPoint export.

 ## Project Structure